Literature / The Goldfinch

-in an attack on a New York art museum, Theo finds himself moving between a variety of guardians, including his mother's wealthy friends and an abusive father
+in an attack on a New York art museum, Theo finds himself moving between a variety of guardians, including his mother's wealthy but emotionally distant friends and an abusive father

 This work provides examples of:

 - Abusive Parents: Theo's father, and Boris' family as well